Table of Contents

 Regular Milk:

-- Consumption of milk (especially full-fat dairy) helps us feel fuller and curbs appetite.
+- Consumption of milk (especially full-fat dairy) helps us feel fuller and curbs our appetite.
 This keeps body weight under control and eventually prevents obesity.
 (6)

 - Milk provides high-quality casein and whey proteins to our body that help build and maintain lean muscles.